AlexWargon/Nukecs/src/Systems/FnSystems/RuntimeQuery/README.md

   invalidate component buffers; this is not a stable entity handle.
 - A block's row count is captured when entering it.
 Appending rows does not extend that active block's iteration.
+- Queue Add/Remove/Destroy through ECB and finish users of the current buffers before playback.
+A count snapshot does not make structural mutation safe.
+- `With<T>` / `None<T>` alter component masks.
+The separate
+  `Wargon.Nukecs.Reactivity.Changed<T>` filter relies on source-generated change detection; explicit runtime iteration does not apply its changed-only list.
 - Ranged iteration follows matching-archetype order, including sparse logical rows.
 Full inline iteration may use physical storage traversal.
 Do not assume their iteration orders are identical across shared storages.